robfinch/Qupls/README.md

 The core currently allows only strict ordering of memory operations.
 Load and store instructions are queued in program order.
 Stores are allowed to proceed only if it is known that there are no prior instructions that can cause a change of program flow.
-Loads may bypass stores in some circumstances (the load and store must match exactly).
+Stores may forward results to loads in some circumstances (the load and store must match exactly).
+Store forwarding is a configuration option which is off by default as it increases the size of the load/store unit considerably.
 There are bits in control register zero assigned for future use to indicate more relaxed memory models.

 ### Unimplemented Instructions